ipitio/bronte/README.md

 [![License: AGPL](https://img.shields.io/badge/License-AGPL-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-`Bronte` is a modular and extensible Deep Learning framework; It views a model not as layers, but as a trainer of layers, whose preprocessing and evaluation are task-specific.
+`bronte` is a modular and extensible Deep Learning framework; It views a model not as layers, but a trainer of layers, whose preprocessing and evaluation are task-specific.
 Like with `Pytorch Lightning`, this abstracts away training and allows for a clean separation of concerns, making it easy to modify, add, and experiment with different tasks and architectures.
-If you'd like to add a new task or architecture, you can do so by creating a new class in the appropriate module and adding it in `main`.
+If you'd like to add a new one, you can do so by creating a new class in the appropriate module and adding it in `bronte`.

 It is composed of the following modules:

-- `bronte`: Factory
+- `bronte`: Factory and Driver
-- `arch`: Architecture
+- `arch`: Layers and Forward Pass
 - `task`: Preprocessing and Evaluation
-- Trainer:
-  - `base`: Training
+- `base`: Training and Inference
 - `data`: Datasets
 - `loss`: Loss calculations
-  - `tune`: Hyperparameter tuner
+- `tune`: Hyperparameter tuning

-`Bronte` takes a dictionary of options, including the names of a task and an arch, and creates a model.
+`Bronte` the class takes a dictionary of options, including the names of a task and an arch, and creates a model.
 When data is passed to `Bronte`, it splits it into features X and target(s) y, and passes these to the model's `fit` method, which then initializes the layers, optimizer, scheduler, criterion, scaler, datasets, and dataloaders, and starts training.
-Please look at the notebook for a list of all the options (under Deep Learning > Options).
+Please look at the notebook for a list of all currently supported options (under Deep Learning > Options).

 > **Note**
 >